SNAPSHOT-India stocks, bonds, rupee, swaps, call, gold at 11 a.m.

 --------------------

-Call money rate at 8.55/8.65 percent, steady at Thursday's close as demand was subdued on the reserves reporting day.
+Call money rate at 8.70/75 percent, higher than 8.60/8.70 percent at Tuesday's close, as demand was high at the start of a new reporting fortnight.

 GOLD <0#MAU:>